-C. Yield
+C. Return on Investments

 The investment portfolio shall be designed with the objective of attaining a market rate of return throughout budgetary and economic cycles, taking into account the investment risk constraints and liquidity needs.
 Return on investment is of secondary importance compared to the safety and liquidity objectives described above.